DesireeLSL/nus-devOps-DEc20/README.md

-# nus-devOps-DEc20
-this is a test repository for the devops class
+# This is the title of my page

+lorem upsum

+## I believe this will print a smaller text

+lorem ipsum, it's time for lunch very soon!

+Here are my food options:

+* chirashi don
+* chicken rice